YelloNolo/public/README.md

-# Discord Stalker BOT - A "Friendly" Discord Companion
+# Discord Mic BOT - A "Friendly" Discord Companion

-Welcome the Discord Stalker BOT into your home as your new and trusted Discord companion!
+Welcome the Discord Mic BOT into your home as your new and trusted Discord companion!
 This bot keeps an eye on your voice channels for "security" (*promise*)!

 ## Features